 Our Team May Be Able To Help You Secure Workers’ Comp Benefits

-If you suffered an on-the-job injury or illness in the metro Atlanta area, you may qualify for TTD or another type of disability indemnity benefit through your employer’s workers’ compensation coverage.
+Suppose you suffered an on-the-job injury or illness in the metro Atlanta area.
+In that case, you may qualify for TTD or another type of disability indemnity benefit through your employer’s workers’ compensation coverage.
 We can review your case for free, confirm you qualify for benefits, and help you handle the paperwork and process to seek your weekly payments.

 At Bader Scott Injury Lawyers, we can help you with your initial workers’ compensation claim or appeal a denial of your claim if you qualify.
 Call (678) 562-5595 today to speak with a member of our Georgia workers’ compensation team about your case at no cost to you.